roscoestar/roscoestar.github.io/_posts/2019-09-06-convergent-evolution.markdown

 ![dolphins](/assets/images/posts/convergent-evolution-1.14.jpg)

 Above: Dolphins, aquatic mammals.
 These evolved from a terrestrial mammal ancestor, but converged on almost the same body style as ichthyosaurs.
+Ichthyosaurs had a vertical tail fluke and swam by moving their tails side to side like a fish, while dolphins have a horizontal tail fluke move their tails up and down.
+This is due to the fact that dolphins' land-living ancestors had already evolved an upright, rather than sprawling, stance, while ichthyosaurs' land-living ancestors sprawled.
+Contrast the way a cheetah's spine flexes while running with the way a lizard's does, and imagine the consequences of putting those animals in the water.

 #### Ornithomimids and Ratites
 ![struthiomimus](/assets/images/posts/convergent-evolution-1.15.png)